 - Heavy up on sales staff.
 As a corollary to the supermarket note, make sure you have plenty of sales staff on hand from day one.
 Never open a branch with only one seller, even if you have limited initial transaction traffic.
 Your sales volume in the early months will make a major impact on the ultimate size of the branch.

 - Go big on signage.
 Wherever you build, make your signage is as big and bright as you can get it.
 Customers need to find your location.
 Some municipalities and landlords limit the square footage of signage, so plan carefully and consider in-branch signage through the windows as a complement to external signage.

 - Add drive-up lanes, but not drive-up tellers.
 Find a site that offers a drive-up lane if possible, especially in the colder Northeast and Midwest markets—but place a drive-up ATM there instead of a traditional teller.
 Lower operating costs and increased transaction migration outweigh any potential customer complaints.
 It’s easier if you don’t offer a manned drive-up lane from the beginning, rather than take it away later by swapping in a drive up machine.
 Depending on where you operate, consider wider-than-normal drive-up lanes if big pickup trucks are common to your markets.

 - Get staff on board early.
 Hire the new branch’s staff early and get them into the market, talking to local businesses in order to “pre-sell” accounts.
 It not only shows that your firm is committed to the local neighborhood but also helps ensure a good opening month.

 There you have it: Ten things to consider before making your next branch investment.
 Make it count every bit as much as you want your customer’s investments to count.

-A regular contributor to BAI Banking Strategies, Jon Voorhees is a 30-plus year veteran of retail distribution planning and an advisor at Austin, TX-based Peak Performance Consulting Group.
-He can be reached at [email protected].
+A regular contributor to BAI Banking Strategies, Jon Voorhees is a 30-plus year veteran of retail distribution planning.